MartinGeisse/grumpyrest/doc/roadmap.md

 * Possibly: Request filters / interceptors.
 May instead result in documentation on how to achieve this with the current code.
 * Maps / objects with arbitrary keys
 * objects that allow arbitrary extra keys
-* HTTP headers (request and response)

 ## Future

-specify path/querystring parameter defaults by the caller, not the parser
-* check if this is even necessary.
-Querystring parsing can use OptionalField and path parameters can't be optional because then the route would not match
 * provide a tutorial (I'll delay this until the API has stabilized)